-Certificate Type: Post-baccalaureate Number of Credits to Completion: 15.0

-Instructional Delivery: Online Calendar Type: Semester

-Expected Time to Completion: 2 years Financial Aid Eligibility: Aid eligible

-Classification of Instructional Program (CIP) Code: 26.1001 Standard Occupational Classification (SOC) Code: 19-1042
+Certificate Level: Graduate Admissions Requirements: Bachelor's degree or higher Certificate Type: Post-baccalaureate Number of Credits to Completion: 15.0 Instructional Delivery: Online Calendar Type: Semester Expected Time to Completion: 2 years Financial Aid Eligibility: Aid eligible Classification of Instructional Program (CIP) Code: 26.1001 Standard Occupational Classification (SOC) Code: 19-1042

+The current plan of study for this program would only allow for federal financial aid (including Federal Direct Student Loans) for terms that are at least a minimum of 4.5 credits for graduate courses and 6.0 credits for undergraduate courses.
+This is based on current regulations from the U.S. Department of Education.

 The certificate in Drug Discovery and Development program provides in-depth exposure to the multiple elements involved in the discovery and development of prescription medications.
-This program has been designed to help students establish an enduring and productive career within the pharmaceutical and biotechnology industry.
+This program has been designed to help students establish an enduring and productive career and advance within the pharmaceutical and biotechnology industry.
 It covers all aspects of drug discovery and development ranging from the identification and validation of molecular drug targets through to regulatory approval and commercialization.
 Students will also be exposed to critical clinical, legal and business aspects associated with the successful development of a marketed drug.
 There is also an extensive range of elective courses that provide specialized training in specific elements of the discovery and development process.
 It should be noted that this is a "stackable" certificate and all completed courses in this program can be applied towards a Master's Degree in Drug Discovery and Development.